MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/configurations.md

 ### Obsolete entities
 -----------------

 As we create newer versions of Dynamics 365 for Finance and Operations, we may need to update the functionality of an entity.
-A new entity may be created with a differnt name and the original entity will be marked as obsolete.
+A new entity may be created with a different name and the original entity will be marked as obsolete.
 You will no longer be able to add the obsolete entities to a new data project or template.

-However, if you load a data package that has the obsolete entity in it, you will be warned about the existence of an obsolete entity but you will be able to still import your data.
+If you load a data package that has the obsolete entity in it, you will be warned about the existence of an obsolete entity but you will be able to still import your data.
+You can find the obsolete entities by selecting the Obsolete column and filtering on Yes.

 ### Self referencing entities
 -------------------------